-- Pad Parameters table on page 18: Added Pad Note parameter. - Slicer pad parameters table on page 25 and 26: Added new parameters to support quantization and synching of slices. - Slicer pad parameters table on page 27: Added new parameter to support Slicer Play Through mode. - Keys Screen Description on pages 36-37: Updates throughout this section to describe the new Grid Keyboard and the ability to glide across keys. - MIDI Note mapping for Pads on P. 49-50: Note that you can override the default values for pad mapping. - Tools parameters table on page 51 and 52: Updated descriptions of parameters on the MIDI In page to clarify how blackbox responds to MIDI program changes.
-Added parameters on the Metro page to support new metronome controls. - Notes under "Work with MIDI Outputs" on p.
-54: Specify that blackbox does not support outgoing Program change.
+- Pad Parameters table: Added Pad Note parameter. - Slicer pad parameters table: Added new parameters to support quantization and synching of slices. - Slicer pad parameters table: Added new parameter to support Slicer Play Through mode. - Keys Screen Description: Updates throughout this section to describe the new Grid Keyboard and the ability to glide across keys. - MIDI Note mapping for Pads: Note that you can override the default values for pad mapping. - Tools parameters table: Updated descriptions of parameters on the MIDI In page to clarify how blackbox responds to MIDI program changes.
+Added parameters on the Metro page to support new metronome controls. - Notes under "Work with MIDI Outputs": Specify that blackbox does not support outgoing Program change.